About Imprint Strategic

 Initially the Imprint tagline was Specialists in the Challenges of Leadership.
 This remains a key theme.
 For some years, much of the work of Imprint was folded under the banner of The Being Group, of which Siebert was the CEO.
 Today, Imprint Strategic is again an active, independent company sharply focused on growing leaders, teams and organisations.

-We work with a team of analysts, designers, visual media experts, digital media specialists and other professionals to deliver a broad range of projects for private and public sector clients.
+We work with a trusted, accomplished team of analysts, designers, visual media experts, digital media specialists and other professionals to deliver a broad range of projects for private and public sector clients.

 Our business is simply a vehicle for doing what we do best – what we love doing.